atistler/aws-to-teams/README.md

 ### Setting Up AWS CodeBuild
-CodeBuild integration was suggested by [ericcj](https://github.com/ericcj) and is based on the Medium post [Monitor your AWS CodeBuilds via Lambda and Slack](https://hackernoon.com/monitor-your-aws-codebuilds-via-lambda-and-slack-ae2c621f68f1) by
+CodeBuild integration was suggested by [ericcj](https://github.com/ericcj) and is based on the Medium post [Monitor your AWS CodeBuilds via Lambda and Teams](https://hackernoon.com/monitor-your-aws-codebuilds-via-lambda-and-slack-ae2c621f68f1) by
 Randy Findley.

 To enable CodeBuild notifications add a new _CloudWatch Event Rule_, choose _CodeBuild_ as source and _CodeBuild Build State Change_ as type.
-As Target select the `aws-to-slack` Lambda.
+As Target select the `aws-to-teams` Lambda.
 You can leave all other settings as is.
-Once your rule is created all CodeBuild build state events will be forwarded to your Slack channel.
+Once your rule is created all CodeBuild build state events will be forwarded to your Teams channel.

 ### Setting Up AWS CodeCommit